 How did the road get its name?

-Sally Close is so-called because of the ancient field name called Sally Close which was once part of the Elms Farm on the Wickhamford Estate.
+Sally Close is so-called because of the ancient field name called Sally Close (the field where sallows - an alternative name for willows - grew).
+This was once part of the Elms Farm on the Wickhamford Estate.

 When did housing development begin?